Last updated on August 20th, 2023 at 11:58 pm

 Ministry of Education, no doubt, is one of the oldest ministries in Nigeria.
-While other ministries like information, solid minerals have undergone several name changes, the education ministry has borne the same name as far back as 1960.
+While other ministries have undergone several name changes, the education ministry has borne the same name as far back as 1960.

 Because of the importance of education to nation-building, it designs national policy on education.

-It also has the highest number of agencies or parastatal apart from other departments and several units that help the ministry in actualising its objectives.
+The Federal Ministry of Education has the highest number of agencies, parastatals, departments, and institutions under its purview that help the ministry in actualising its objectives.

-1) It plays supervisory roles to ensure that the quality of education in the country isn’t compromised.
+1) It plays a supervisory role to ensure that the quality of education in the country isn’t compromised.

 2) It is saddled with the responsibility of formulating a national policy on education.